WelbornGroup/ELECTRIC/README.md

-# MDI_EF_Analysis
+# ELECTRIC

+The `ELECTRIC` driver has been written by Taylor Barnes and Jessica Nash, from the MoLSSI.

 ## Overview

 This repository contains a driver that uses the [MolSSI Driver Interface](https://github.com/MolSSI/MDI_Library) to perform electric field analysis of [Tinker](https://dasher.wustl.edu/tinker/) trajectories which use the AMOEBA forcefield.
 This currently works as a post-processing tool, meaning that you run simulations as normal using Tinker, then analyze the trajectories using
 MDI-enabled Tinker and this driver.

-Using this tool, you can calculate the electric field along a bond or between atoms due to other atoms, molecules, or residues in the system.
+Using this tool, you can calculate the electric field along a bond or between atoms due to molecules or residues in the system.

 ## Requirements: